 Each time your bomb explodes it notifies the staff, and you lose 1/4 point (up to a max of 10 points) in the final score for the lab.
 So there are consequences to exploding the bomb.
 You must be careful!
+Note that only whole negative points will be noted, so the first 3 explosions will be free.

-Each phase is worth 10 points, for a total of 60 points.
+Each phase is worth 10 points, for a total of 70 points with the secret phase included.

 Based on these points you will get a grade on this work.
-30 points will give grade E, 38 points will give grade D, 45 points will give grade C, 52 points will give grade B and 59 points will give grade A.
+28 points will give grade E, 38 points will give grade D, 49 points will give grade C, 59 points will give grade B and 70 points will give grade A.